Impact

 Risk and Exploitability

-The issue has a CVSS score of 10, indicating critical severity, with no EPSS score available and it is not yet listed in CISA’s KEV catalog.
-Because authentication is not required, an attacker can exploit the flaw from any network position that can reach the vulnerable endpoint.
-Exploitation would involve crafting a payload and sending the request, which is straightforward for automated tools.
-The lack of a control mechanism for trust_remote_code makes the flaw easy to leverage.
+The CVSS score of 10 indicates critical severity, and the EPSS score of 12% shows the likelihood of exploitation is high.
+The vulnerability is not listed in CISA’s KEV catalog.
+Likely attack vector is remote API access; based on the description, it is inferred that an attacker can exploit this flaw from any network position that can reach the vulnerable endpoint.
+Exploitation would involve crafting a malicious payload and sending the request, which can be automated by attackers.

 OpenCVE Enrichment